 If you just want the cheapest electric blanket that does the job, here are the features to look for, according to our expert tester Adrian.

-A removable topper: A removable topper that can be easily cleaned and protects the wired blanket is extremely useful.
-The topper also makes the wires and cables less noticeable when lying on the bed.Ìý
+A removable topper that can be easily cleaned and protects the wired blanket is extremely useful.
+The topper also makes the wires and cables less noticeable when lying on the bed.

-High wattage: This allows the blanket to heat up quicker and reach a higher top temperature.
+High wattage allows the blanket to heat up quicker and reach a higher top temperature.
 However, more wattage equals more energy use.

-A timer: This feature lets you decide when the blanket will turn off, usually with options ranging from 1–9 hours.
-This makes it easy to turn it on and drift off to sleep knowing that the blanket will turn off automatically soon after.Ìý
+A timer lets you decide when the blanket will turn off, usually with options ranging from 1鈥9 hours.
+This makes it easy to turn it on and drift off to sleep knowing that the blanket will turn off automatically soon after.

-Out-of-way cable placement: You don’t want to feel like you’re lying on an extension cable as you sleep, so a blanket where the cable connection is closest to the top edge and hides under the pillow, or even its own topper, is preferred.
-This makes it feel as though you’re just sleeping on a standard sheet.
+Out-of-way cable placement helps you feel more comfortable, not like you鈥檙e laying on an extension cable as you sleep.
+A blanket where the cable connection is closest to the top edge and hides under the pillow, or even its own topper, is preferred.
+This makes it feel as though you鈥檙e just sleeping on a standard sheet.

 ]]>